Karishma7720/CRUD-APP/README.md

 # CRUD-APP
-A student management system using react js , express and mongodb , system enables to add student data , update and delete data and perform CRUD operations using MongoDb Perform the crud operations using rest API
+A student management system using Node js , express and mongodb , system enables to add student data , update and delete data and perform CRUD operations using MongoDb Perform the crud operations using rest API

 #Home-Page